Design and Analysis Considerations for Causal Inference under Two-Phase Sampling in Observational Studies: Preliminaries

-where ${\dot w} = \partial w_e/\partial e$.
-The RAL estimator $\hat\tau_w$ with this EIF can be constructed as the solution to the following estimating equation, in which the nuisance components $\eta$ are replaced by their estimators:
+The RAL estimator $\hat\tau_h$ with this EIF can be constructed as the solution to the following estimating equation, in which the nuisance components $\eta$ are replaced by their estimators:

-If $\hat e_i$ is a consistent estimator of the true $e_i$, then this estimator is consistent for $\tau_w$.
-Moreover, when $w_i$ is linear in the propensity score (as in the ATE or ATT), the estimator enjoys double robustness: it is consistent if either the propensity score model $e$ or the outcome regression models $(\mu_1,\mu_0)$ are correctly specified \citep{Bang2005-sc,Tao2019-db}.
-When the nuisance functions are estimated nonparametrically using flexible machine learning methods, cross-fitting is employed to eliminate the bias arising from using the same data to estimate both nuisance functions and the target parameter.
-This procedure partitions the sample into folds, estimating the nuisance components on one subsample and evaluating the target estimating equation on another.
-Such orthogonalized and cross-fitted estimation strategies constitute the framework of Double Machine Learning \citep[DML;][]{Chernozhukov2017-yn, Chernozhukov2018-cc, Yiming2025-do}.
+Typically, the nuisance estimators are obtained using parametric working models.
+If $\pi$ is consistently estimated, this estimator is consistent for $\tau_h$.
+Moreover, when $h$ is linear in the propensity score (as in the ATE or ATT), the estimator enjoys double robustness: it is consistent if either the propensity score model $\pi$ or the outcome regression models $(\mu_1,\mu_0)$ are correctly specified \citep{Bang2005-sc,Tao2019-db}.
+When all working models are correctly specified, this estimator is semiparametrically efficient.

+When the nuisance functions are estimated nonparametrically using flexible machine learning methods, the double machine learning framework is often employed \citep[DML;][]{Chernozhukov2017-yn, Chernozhukov2018-cc, Yiming2025-do}.
+The DML procedure partitions the sample into independent folds, estimating the nuisance components on one subsample and evaluating the target estimating equation on another.
+We introduce the DML estimator of WATE under two-phase sampling in Section \ref{sec:DML}.

 For further details on semiparametric theory, see, for example, \citet{Bickel1998-el} and \citet{Tsiatis2006-sz}; for semiparametric theory in the context of statistical causal inference, see \citet{Kennedy2017-pc, Fisher2021-nf, Hines2022-nh}.